HomesByRae/hylia/src/posts/upcoming-event-riverbend-festival.md

  There are three stages and over 20 artists performing.
 For the artist lineup [click here](https://www.riverbendfestival.com/lineup).
 There are several artists I can't wait to hear and I'm looking forward to discovering new artists as well.

+It'll be our first time attending and I'm studying the map of the grounds, making a list of things to take, and deciding on what clothes to wear (comfy shoes are a must!).

+Some tips if you're planning on attending: wear comfy clothes and shoes, bring sunscreen, an empty refillable water bottle (there will be refill stations), and a blanket or towel to lounge on the grass (I like to use a plastic flannel-backed tablecloth).
+Bags/purses have to be smaller than 12x12x6, and chairs, coolers, pets, and selfie sticks are prohibited.

-For a list of frequently asked questions, or a list of prohibited items [click here](https://aardvark-gardenia-8pjj.squarespace.com/faq).
+For a list of frequently asked questions, or a list of allowed and prohibited items [click here](https://aardvark-gardenia-8pjj.squarespace.com/faq).